Nickflanagn24/blockbuster-brainbuster/README.md

 ### Media
 - The images used throughout the website were sourced from [Film Grab](https://film-grab.com/), focusing on movie-themed visuals such as iconic film scenes.
-- All over images were produced in [Canva](https://www.canva.com/).
+- All other images were produced in [Canva](https://www.canva.com/).
-- The fonts were souced from [Font Awesome](https://fontawesome.com).
+- The fonts were sourced from [Font Awesome](https://fontawesome.com).

 ---

 Thanks for checking out the **Blockbuster Brainbuster** quiz!
 This project is an engaging and interactive game, offering an enjoyable challenge for movie lovers.
-The structure and planning behind the quiz has a solid foundation for future expansion, with the possibility of incorporating additional features such as user profiles and a leaderboard.
+The structure and planning behind the quiz have a solid foundation for future expansion, with the possibility of incorporating additional features such as user profiles and a leaderboard.